cplusplus/SG20/functions/defaulted-parameters.md

 Subsequent redeclarations of the same function may add default argument values, which are then usable by callers.
-Though a single argument cannot be given a default twice in the same translation unit, it is legal, though perhaps ill-advised, to give the same function different default parameters in different translation units.
+Though a single argument cannot be given a default twice in the same translation unit, it is legal, though ill-advised, to give the same function different default parameters in different translation units.